HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 Resources in the Patient Access API can extend back to January 1, 2016.
 For Payer-to-Payer Exchange only data updated within five years of the transaction request date **SHALL** be returned via the API.
 The _since parameter **SHOULD** be used for resource requests when the full history is not required.
-It is expected that providers **MAY** first request data for members without limiting the request using the _since parameter.
+It is expected that Payers **MAY** first request data for members without limiting the request using the _since parameter.
 Subsequent requests **MAY** then use _since to limit data to information that is new.
+This would enable the Payer to request "Run-off" data that the prior plan received after the initial enrollment by the member in the new plan.

 If the _since parameter is earlier than five years before the transaction request the date/time will be overridden and set to five years before the transaction request.

 ##### _until

 The _until parameter **MAY** be used less frequently.
-It is most likely to be used with the
-hl7.fhir.us.davinci-pdex#provider-snapshot exportType to retrieve member data for a specific period.
+It is most likely to be used by the Payer to retrieve member data for a specific period.
+This may be the case where two Payers both share a Member that has concurrent coverage with multiple Payers.
+For example when requesting data for a particular quarterly period.

 ##### _type

-The _type parameter **MAY** be used to restrict the resources retrieved by the Provider.
-This enables providers to only retrieve the resource types they are interested in seeing.
+The _type parameter **MAY** be used to restrict the resources retrieved by the Payer.
 If this parameter is not used all available resources **SHALL** be returned by the Payer, subject to the constraints applied by other input parameters.

 ##### _typeFilter

-The _typeFilter parameter **MAY** be used to further restrict the resources retrieved by the Provider.
+The _typeFilter parameter **MAY** be used to further restrict the resources retrieved by the Payer.
 For example, to only retrieve Observations of a certain type.
 The _typeFilter, if used, **SHALL** comprise one, or more, valid FHIR search queries for the respective resource being filtered.